fastruby/fast-ruby/README.md

 ##### `Array #+` vs `Array#concat` [code](code/array/array-concat-vs-plus.rb)

-#concat and + are different method since concat will modified self while + will generating a new array without modifying the original arrays.
+addition (+) and #concat are different method since concat will modified self while + will generating a new array without modifying the original arrays.
 But sometimes if you just want the sum of several arrays and don't care the modification of the original array, #concat not only faster but save more memory.

 ```
 $ ruby -v array-concat-vs-plus.rb